 By Glenn Kessler and Thomas Erdbrink

-In talks in Geneva on Oct.
-1, Iran tentatively agreed to the arrangement, under which nearly 80 percent of its stockpile would go to Russia and France to be fashioned into fuel for a research reactor that produces isotopes that detect and treat diseases.
-As part of the deal, the United States would support the IAEA in an effort to help Iran ensure the safe operation of the reactor, built by the United States in the 1960s.
+In talks on Oct.
+1, Iran tentatively agreed to the arrangement, under which nearly 80 percent of its stockpile would go to Russia and France to be fashioned into fuel for a medical reactor.
+But Iranian officials have sent conflicting signals about the draft deal, culminating with Iran's announcement that it would not meet Friday's deadline to respond.

 Iran has enough low-enriched uranium, in theory, to produce one nuclear weapon.
-If it agreed to the deal, most analysts estimate, it would be nine to 12 months before Iran would again have enough uranium to be able to enrich it to weapons grade.
+If it agrees to the deal, most analysts estimate it would take nine to 12 months for Iran to again have enough uranium to be able to enrich it to weapons grade.

 In a speech to students Friday, Iranian President Mahmoud Ahmadinejad did not directly mention the nuclear imbroglio but denounced "arrogant powers" that he said have no choice but to deal with Iran.
 "Today, the arrogant powers . . . have no option but to recognize the dignity of the Iranian nation," he said.
 "They have no option but to humble [themselves] before the greatness of the Iranian nation. . . .
 Let me tell you that they are not able to do anything against the Iranian nation. "